Luis-Tanese/osu-profile-stats/README.md

 ---

-### If you have any troubles or issues using this, feel free to dm me in discord at tanese or open an issue in this repository
+### If you have any issues or questions, feel free to dm me in discord at `tanese` or open an issue in this repository

 Made with ♥ by Tanese